Home

 • Copy the fshbin folder tree to a folder named pcbin

-Assuming an existing copy of FastTrack Logon was already present, the file structure will look like this when browsing the netlogon share for the startup script:
+If you have not set up a logon script, you can run the logon script wizard and simply assign it as a startup script instead of a logon script.
+Assuming an existing copy of FastTrack Logon was already present and the above is done, the file structure will look like this, when browsing the netlogon share for the startup script:

 Windows 7 startup script example